Daniel-McCarthy/Hed-Extract/README.md

 	-The .hed file contains header data necessary for extracting the data contained in the .wad file.
 The format specifications are detailed in the about window of the program.

+Updates:
+	-As of Version 2, users can now extract different types of wads (such as datap and musicp to the same folder) and build from this folder.
+If the user has more than one wad extracted into the base folder, they will be prompted to select which they wish to build into a wad/hed file.